 But the angel said to them, "Do not be afraid; for behold, I bring you good news of great joy which will be for all the people;Luke 2:10(NASB)

-Some think these were animals that were destined to be sacrificed during the approaching Passover feast, but these humble shepherds, were ordained to be the first people to hear of the good news that Christ is born in Bethlehem, and worship the new-born King.
+Some think these were animals that were destined to be sacrificed during the approaching Passover feast, but these humble shepherds were ordained to be the first people to hear of the good news that Christ is born in Bethlehem.
+They were the first one who would worship the new-born King.

-But their message was one of comfort and joy, which was not to be kept exclusively for the Jews, but was good news to be shared with the gentiles - for everyone who would trust in the name of the only begotten Son of God, would be saved by grace through faith in Him.
+But their message was one of comfort and joy, which was not to be kept exclusively for the Jews.
+This good news was to be shared with the Gentiles - for everyone who would trust in the name of the only begotten Son of God would be saved by grace through faith in Him.

-But from the foundation of the world God had set in motion His plans and purposes for the redemption of mankind, by sending His dearly beloved Son to be the propitiation for the sin of the whole world.
+But from the foundation of the world, God had set in motion His perfect plans and precious purposes for the redemption of mankind, by sending His dearly beloved Son to be the propitiation for the sin of the whole world.

-For by the first man came sin, death and eternal separation from God, but by the second Man, the Last Adam - Jesus Christ the righteous, came life and forgiveness and eternal peace on earth and goodwill with God - for as in Adam all DIE, so also ALL those that are positioned IN Christ, by faith, will be made alive.
+For by the first man - Adam, came sin, death, and eternal separation from God, but by the second Man, the Last Adam - Jesus Christ the righteous, came life and light, forgiveness, eternal peace on earth, and goodwill with God for men who believed - for as in Adam all DIE, so also ALL those that are positioned IN Christ, by faith, will be made alive.

-Such was the enormity of that amazing message, which was given to those simple shepherds, on the Judean hills near Bethlehem, as they watched over their flocks by night, that glorious day when Christ was born.. and the angel came and said to them, 'Do not be afraid; for behold, I bring you good news of great joy which will be for all the people...
+One can hardly comprehend the enormity of that amazing message, which was given to those simple shepherds on the Judean hills near Bethlehem as they watched over their flocks by night, that glorious day when Christ was born.. and the angel came and said to them, "Do not be afraid; for behold, I bring you good news of great joy which will be for all the people..."

-Heavenly Father, thank You in Jesus name, for purposing to redeem mankind, by sending Him to be born in Bethlehem of Judea, on that astonishing night, while shepherds watched their flocks.
-Thank You for the good news of great joy, which is for all people, who trust in Christ for the forgiveness of sins and life everlasting.
-Thank You that You did not leave us dead in our sins, but purposed, from the foundation of the world, to give Jesus as the perfect Lamb of God, Who would take away the sin of the world and become the good Shepherd of the sheep, for all who would trust in His holy name.
-Thank You that in Christ I have nothing to fear and everything to be thankful - thank You in Jesus name I pray, AMEN.
+Heavenly Father, thank You in Jesus' name for purposing to redeem mankind, by sending Him to be born in Bethlehem of Judea on that astonishing night, while shepherds watched their flocks.
+Thank You for the good news of great joy, which is for all people who trust in Christ for the forgiveness of sins and life everlasting.
+Thank You that You did not leave us dead in our sins, but purposed from the foundation of the world, to give Jesus as the perfect Lamb of God, Who would take away the sin of the world and become the good Shepherd of the sheep, for all who would trust in His holy name.
+Thank You that in Christ I have nothing to fear and everything for which to be thankful.
+Thank You in Jesus' name, AMEN.